glotzerlab/signac-flow/doc/basics.rst

         import flow
         flow.run()

-Since the ``hello()`` function is a top-level function with only one argument, it is interpreted as a dataspace-operation.
+Since the ``hello()`` function is a public, top-level function within the module with only one argument, it is interpreted as a dataspace-operation.
 That means we can execute it directly from the command line:

 .. code-block:: bash

-      $ python operations.py hello
+      ~/my_project $ python operations.py hello
       hello 0d32543f785d3459f27b8746f2053824
       hello 14fb5d016557165019abaac200785048
       hello 2af7905ebe91ada597a8d4bb91a1c0fc